Processing math: 100%

 riemann_solver Integer Riemann solver algorithm: [1] HLL*; [2] HLLC; [3] Exact*

-avg_state Integer Averaged state evaluation method: [1] Roe averagen*; [2] Arithmetic mean
+avg_state Integer Averaged state evaluation method: [1] Roe average*; [2] Arithmetic mean

 wave_speeds Integer Wave-speed estimation: [1] Direct (Batten et al. 1997); [2] Pressure-velocity* (Toro 1999)

-weno_Re_flux Logical Compute velocity gradient using scaler divergence theorem
+weno_Re_flux Logical Compute velocity gradient using scalar divergence theorem

 weno_avg Logical Arithmetic mean of left and right, WENO-reconstructed, cell-boundary values